SharePoint/sp-dev-docs/docs/general-development/content-management-interoperability-services-cmis-in-sharepoint.md

 ## CMIS 1.1 features
 <a name="SP15CMIS_Features"> </a>

-CMIS 1.1 is not supported in SharePoint 2013, but the newer version of the CMIS specification will include some new features that are worth being aware of.
+CMIS 1.1 is not supported in SharePoint, but the newer version of the CMIS specification will include some new features that are worth being aware of.
 Some highlights include: